Aaron Yount - Artist

 - Award of Excellence -

-Judges honored Aaron with an Award of Excellence at the 2013 Society of Animal Artists, Art and the Animal exhibit in Bennington, VT, for his oil painting "An Eye for Berries."
+"An Eye for Berries" received an Award of Excellence at the 2013 Society of Animal Artists, Art and the Animal exhibit in Bennington, VT.

 Yount Joins The Greenwich Workshop Family

 North America's leading fine art publisher now produces reproductions of Aaron's work and has included him in the company's catalog.
 Fine art giclée canvas editions of "An Eye for Berries" and "Morning Run" are available at the following link: